Tuesday, 17 January 2017

 Airport choices

-Her first choice would have involved a 26-hour stopover in Doha, the question then arose about what to do with a long layover at the airport if you did not have a visa to exit the terminal.
+Her first choice would have involved a 26-hour stopover in Doha; the question then arose about what to do with a long layover at the airport if you did not have a visa to exit the terminal.
 The Doha Hamad International Airport has quiet rooms for a limited time at a cost.
 All looked tentative.
-There were options for a stopover in Istanbul via Turkish Airlines and were it not for the strictures of time, flying out of Cotonou, Benin or Lomé, Togo would have shaved almost a third off the cost of the ticket.

 Trigger response

 Apart from a contribution, all I could do was hope and wait for the best.
-As dusk approached, I received news that a flight had been booked on her behalf from the US and there was a 10-hour stopover in Frankfurt, she was flying with Lufthansa.
+As dusk approached, I received news that a flight had been booked on her behalf from the US and there was a 10-hour stopover in Frankfurt; she was flying with Lufthansa.

-I requested her full itinerary from which I could determine what terminal she would be flying into and whether she implicitly had a transit visa to stopover in Frankfurt considering she did not have a Schengen visa.
 Then I had to determine if I could traverse terminals in the airport without having to go through immigration.
 Having a US visa implicitly gave her transit rights through Frankfurt Airport.

 Terminal woes

-Fortuitously, I asked for the day off, booked my ticket to arrive in Frankfurt at 9:15 AM and depart at 9:45 PM, this meant I could print out both boarding passes double-sided for my outward and return journeys.
+Fortuitously, I asked for the day off, booked my ticket to arrive in Frankfurt at 9:15 AM and depart at 9:45 PM, which meant I could print out both boarding passes double-sided for my outward and return journeys.

 Sheer luck